-Lentils – 1 1/2 cup [I used split bengal gram (chana dal).
-You can use any kind]
+- 1 1/2 cup Lentils (I used split bengal gram – chana dal.
+You can use any)

-Vegetable bullion (optional) – 1 (can use fresh vegetable stock instead)
+- 1 cube Vegetable stock bullion (optional) (you can use fresh vegetable stock instead)

 - Heat oil.
 Add chopped garlic.
 Salute for a minute.
 Add peeled & cubed potatoes, as well as peeled & cubed carrots.
 Saute for 2-3 minutes.

 - Heat 1 cup of water, add the vegetable bullion in that.
 Dissolve.
 Add to the soup.
 If using vegetable stock, skip the bullion part and add the stock to the soup.
 Add salt, turmeric powder (optional)